enspiral-dev-academy/te-whare-piringa/README.md

 ## Deployment

-Run script to create environment variables
+Run this script to create environment variables: `npm run deploy-env-vars`

+The application is hosted on Heroku at http://tewharepiringa.herokuapp.com.

+The application is deployed every time code is pushed to the `master` branch.

 _more forthcoming..._